CoderDojoLX/site/readme.md

 CoderDojo LX's web site is hosted with Github Pages, a free service that allows users to serve static files right from a repository at a [special URL](https://coderdojolx.github.io) It uses the Hugo static webpage generator with the (updated) Cupper theme.

-> Important change!
-Now you can create a blog post or a session post too!
-For all other posts, create as usual.

-Note: `hugo new blog/<name>.md` or `hugo new session/<name>.md` or `hugo new post/<name>.md` work but for different purposes!

 ## Getting started

 1. [Install Hugo on your machine](https://gohugo.io/getting-started/quick-start/)
 2. Clone this repository into your preferred workspace by using `git clone --recursive https://github.com/CoderDojoLX/site.git`(edit if you use ssh like a cool kid)
-3. `cd site` and try running `hugo server -D`and you should see an exact replica of the live site at localhost:1313
+3. `cd site` and try running `hugo server -D`and you should see an exact replica of the live site at `localhost:1313`

 Note: if you have already cloned the repository and the project fails to build, then it's most likely because you're missing the submodules required.
 Run: